Akpom: Middlesbrough sign Nigerian and former Arsenal forward | Goal.com

 The 24-year-old completed his move to the Boro on Saturday for an undisclosed fee after successful medicals with the side.

-Akpom thus became the fourth summer signing of the Riverside Stadium outfit following the arrival of Egypt international Sam Morsy, Marcus Bettinelli, and Grant Hall.
+Akpom thus became the fourth summer signing for the Riverside Stadium outfit following the arrival of Egypt international Sam Morsy, Marcus Bettinelli, and Grant Hall.

 The forward will also link up with the Democratic Republic of the Congo striker Britt Assombalonga at the club.